basp/hack/README.md

     Path* (-P)   The path to the source file
 ```

-If you get this output then everything is setup correctly but you're not supplying the right arguments yet.
-Read on to find out more.
+If you get output that remotely resembles this then everything is setup correctly but you're probably not supplying the right arguments yet.
+Those will be explained next.

 ### Compile Hack assembly to binary
 Hack assembly code can be directly converted to a binary that can be executed using the simulator that is included (see executing binaries example).